FISHING BREAKS - TEN OF THE BEST

 Thomastown, Co Kilkenny

 Mount Juliet Conrad Hotel, Thomastown, County KilkennyLying amidst 1500 acres of unspoilt woodland, pasture and formal gardens, Mount Juliet is one of Europe's greatest country estates, with world class sporting amenities that include salmon and brown trout fishing on the River Nore and its tributary, The King’s River.
 Mount Juliet House was built over 200 years ago by the Earl of Carrick, and named in honour of his wife - it is one of Ireland's finest Georgian houses and, even today, retains an aura of eighteenth century grandeur - but its formality is offset by a warm, gently feminine tone that is unique among the Great Houses.
-Guest rooms in the Manor House have period decor with all the comfort of modern facilities, while a new and very sympathetically designed hotel now makes a great addition at the adjacent Hunters Yard.
-Dining is taken seriously at Mount Juliet - in both the graceful high-ceilinged Lady Helen Dining Room in the old house, where you will find fine dining at its best, and the smart but less formal contemporary Hounds Restaurant, at Hunters Yard - and it is hard to imagine a place with more to offer the non fishing partner: there’s the top-ranking Jack Nicklaus-designed golf course for a start, a magnificent Spa & Health Club and many other activities including: equestrian; angling; clay pigeon shooting; archery; tennis; croquet; cycling and walking trails.
+Guest rooms in the Manor House combine period decor with all the comfort of modern facilities, while a new and very sympathetically designed modern hotel now makes a great addition at the adjacent Hunters Yard.
+Dining is taken seriously at Mount Juliet - in both the graceful high-ceilinged Lady Helen Dining Room in the old house, where you will find fine dining at its best, and the smart but less formal contemporary Hounds Restaurant, at Hunters Yard - and it is hard to imagine a place with more to offer the non fishing partner: there’s the top-ranking Jack Nicklaus-designed golf course for a start, a magnificent Spa & Health Club, beautiful gardens and many other activities including: equestrian; angling; clay pigeon shooting; archery; tennis; croquet; cycling and walking trails.
 Sheer heaven - and open all year.

 Ballyvolane House